saucelabs/sauce-docs/docs/secure-connections/sauce-connect/security-authentication.md

 By using the `--proxy` or `--pac` command line options, `sc` can be configured to relay all requests to another HTTP proxy or proxies, where policy can be controlled and activity can be logged and monitored.
 The access provided by the configured proxies is in turn the only access that inbound requests coming through `sc` will have to the customer network.

 We recommend the use of an HTTP proxy that is familiar to the customer's security team.
-The proxy should be configured to allow access only to a whitelisted set of URL domains or URL prefixes used for testing.
+The proxy should be configured to allow access only to a allowlisted set of URL domains or URL prefixes used for testing.
 Access should be logged.
 Note that logs can be inspected by an Intrusion Detection System for malware signatures and other signs of suspicious activity.

 For more information, see [Sauce Connect Command Line Reference](/dev/cli/sauce-connect-proxy) and [Setup with Additional Proxies](/secure-connections/sauce-connect/setup-configuration/additional-proxies).